 The oil and gas sector is undergoing significant change and growth.
 In many ways, this growth has meant more diverse and remote locations.
 With so much onshore unconventional reservoir production and challenging remote location exploration occurring, the need for reliable power has grown significantly.

 These environments are creating significant demand for diesel generators, either as the primary source of power or for backup generation.
 Industries as diverse as utilities, and telecommunication providers are turning to these generators for their dependability especially in high-risk and emergency power situations after a natural disaster or other failure.
 Diesel generators provide an important stop-gap – creating an opportunity to both back up power sources to ensure reliability but also for topping up batteries when necessary.

 Managing such systems is no longer difficult.
-With monitoring tools available, organizations can improve access and control over these difficult situations with ease.
+With monitoring tools available and companies like us at WPP ready to install and set up remote monitoring, organizations can improve access and control over these difficult situations with ease.